Tensor rank and entanglement of pure quantum states: Introduction

+An analysis of tensors as multiarrays can be traced to the two papers of Hitchcock \cite{Hit27, Hit27a} which introduce the notion of $d$-mode tensor and its rank.
+In algebraic geometry the study of symmetric tensors, which is equivalent to homogeneous polynomials, was started by Sylvester \cite{Syl04}.
+Sylvester discussed the decomposition of a homogeneous polynomial of degree $d$ in $2$-variables as a minimal sum of linear forms of degree $d$.
+In modern terminology, a minimal decomposition of a homogeneous polynomial of degree $d$ as a minimal sum of $d$-powers of linear terms is called the Waring decomposition \cite{La12}.
+Waring raised the general problem of minimum decomposition of an integer as a sum of $d$-powers of integers \cite{Nat96}.

+A good introduction of tensor decompositions in given by Kolda and Bader in \cite{KB09}.
+A reader interested in results on tensor rank is advised to take a look at this survey \cite{KB09} and its extensive list of 247 references.
+Some of them are not directly related to the scope of this work, and not quoted here.
+However, we provide a few relevant references \cite{Ber13,StA09,TBT09,Van17} related to ranks of tensors that are not mentioned in \cite{KB09} and are not discussed in the present paper.
+We also omitted the topic of rank of tensors related to the product of matrices, as discussed in \cite{La12}.

-The purpose of this review is twofold: on one hand we wish to present a survey of recent mathematical results concerning the rank of a tensor and its various generalizations.
-On the other hand, we aim to introduce the problems of pure states entanglement to the community of researchers working in applied and pure mathematics, and computer science.
-Note that the rank of a tensor with $d$ modes over the complex numbers can be viewed a simple integer quantity characterizing entanglement of a pure state of a quantum system composed out of $d$ subsystems.
-The rank of a nonzero tensor ranges from $1$, the rank of a product, (separable), state and to the maximum rank $r_{\max}$, defined for a given size of the tensor.
-As most of the problems in tensors, the problem of finding the rank of a given tensor in NP-hard \cite{Has90}.
-A $d$-mode complex valued tensor of dimensions $\n=(n_1,\ldots,n_d)$ chosen at random, (a generic tensor), will have a fixed rank $r_{\textrm{gen}}(\n)$.
-The value of $r_{\textrm{gen}}(\n)$ can be computed in random polynomial time using Terracini's lemma \cite{Ter16}.
+The purpose of this review is twofold: first, we aim to introduce the problems of pure states entanglement to the community of researchers working in applied and pure mathematics, and computer science.
+Second, we wish to present a survey of recent mathematical results concerning the rank of a tensor and its various generalizations that are relevant in studies of quantum entanglement.

+Note that the rank of a tensor $r(\cT)$ with $d$ modes over the complex numbers, can be viewed as a simple integer quantity characterizing entanglement of a pure state of a quantum system composed out of $d$ subsystems.
+The rank of a nonzero tensor ranges from $1$, which characterizes a product (separable) state, to the maximum rank $r_{\max}$, defined for a given size of the tensor.
+It is convenient to use the notion `rank of a pure quantum state' $|\psi\rangle$, which means the rank of the corresponding tensor $\cT$.

+As most of the problems in tensors, the problem of finding the rank of a given tensor is NP-hard \cite{Has90}.
+A $d$-mode complex-valued tensor of dimensions $\n=(n_1,\ldots,n_d)$ with its entries chosen independently at random (a generic tensor) has a fixed rank $r_{\textrm{gen}}(\n)$ with probability one.
+The value of $r_{\textrm{gen}}(\n)$ can be computed in randomized polynomial time using Terracini's lemma \cite{Ter16}.
+The original Terracini's lemma characterizes the generic Waring rank of a homogeneous polynomial of degree $d$ of $n$-variables over the complex numbers as discussed above.